Socratica-Org/toolbox/content/demo-days.md

 - **MVD [Zines](https://en.wikipedia.org/wiki/Zine)** – attendees received 32-page booklets that included event programming, a demo list, and writer & artist features.

   - Zines served as a tool, an initiation, and a memorable artifact of intention and beauty.
 This set the stage and served to emphasize: _"We are about to be part of something special."_
-  - Effortfulness was balanced by pages dedicated to “popping the trunk” on artists' _works in progress_ and the underlying process of bringing MVD to life.
+  - Effortfulness was balanced by pages dedicated to "popping the trunk" on artists' _works in progress_ and the underlying process of bringing MVD to life.
   - Hole-punched corners and s-biners emphasized utility.
   - Different aesthetic explorations across page spreads were analogous to the heterogeneity of people, projects, and ideas at MVD.